hifirworks/hifir/libhifir/README.md

 make -j
 make PREFIX=/path/to/destination install
 ```
+For a quick check, you may also want to run `make test` before `make install` or `make PREFIX=/path/to/destination test` after install.

 The `-j` options allows building both 32-bit-integer
 and 64-bit-integer verions at the same time.
 By default, `PREFIX=/usr/local`.
 In addition, set the `LAPACK_LIBS` variable if you have customized installation of LAPACK, such as